 No Thesis Option: A candidate for the MSCE or MSEE degree who is not required or elects not to write a thesis must complete at least 36 hours of course work.
 Special requirements for the several areas of CEE are summarized in Appendix 2.
 Students wishing MSCE programs that cannot be accomplished in any of the ten areas of specialization may submit their proposed plan of study directly to the Graduate Affairs Committee for approval.
 See Joan Christian in 1108 NCEL for details.

 Online Option: A candidate for the MSCE and MSEE online option must complete 36 hours of course work.
 Areas and classes are limited to those offered online. http://engineering.illinois.edu/online/courses/catalog/120168

 Residency and Time Requirements.
 At least one-half of the minimum hours required for the MSCE or MSEE degrees must be for courses meeting on the Urbana-Champaign Campus, or in courses meeting in other locations approved by the Graduate College for residence credit.
 A candidate for the master’s degree must complete all requirements for the degree within five calendar years after initial registration in the Graduate College.

 Plan of Study.
 All M.S. candidates must complete a Plan of Study, which must be submitted for approval during the first semester of graduate work.
-A sample Plan of Study can be found in Appendix 3.
+A sample Plan of Study is found in Appendix 3.

 Foreign Language.
 There is no foreign language requirement for the M.S. degree.